 When migrating, you'll need to remember to use 301 redirects to direct traffic from old pages and prevent lulls in traffic.
 301 redirects – or references to new pages -- can be uploaded into HubSpot CMS via a spreadsheet or entered manually.
 No server files to edit or coding knowledge needed.

-HubSpot layouts offer responsive design
+HubSpot layouts and themes offer responsive design

 Today, you don't have to be a CSS or HTML genius to build a functional website.
 Because HubSpot's layouts are all built on the Twitter Bootstrap framework, they're highly responsive at their core.
 This means that HubSpot CMS sites will be inherently responsive to mobile devices and will cut down on the work that designers need to do to build a responsive grid.

-HubSpot offers image and document hosting
+HubSpot offers image, document and video hosting

 Part of the reason that so many marketers love HubSpot is that it's a one-stop shop: HubSpot sites will also host images and documents that you're interested in linking to or displaying on your site.
 This creates a seamless site that's easy to manage from a central location.